Frequently Asked Questions

 Q. Do Catholics in the Ordinariate honor Mary?

 A. Yes, Catholics in the Ordinariate are regular Catholics.
-Honor of Mary is part of both our Catholic Faith and our English Patrimony.
+Honor of Mary is part of both our Catholic Faith and our Medieval English Patrimony.
 To be clear, no Catholic worships Mary.
 The worship of Mary is forbidden in the Catholic Church.
 Rather, Catholics honor Mary, and show her great love, even asking for her prayers and intercessions, much like we would ask our friends and family for their prayers and intercessions.
 Catholics in the Ordinariate are no different.
-The honor of Mary is well known in the English Patrimony, as for nearly a thousand years, Mary has been honored under the title of Our Lady of Walsingham, recognized by both Catholics and Anglicans alike.
+The honor of Mary is well known in the Medieval English Patrimony.
+For nearly a thousand years, Mary has been honored under the title of Our Lady of Walsingham, recognized by both Catholics and Anglicans alike.
 In AD 1061, Our Lady appeared to Richeldis de Faverches, a pious English noblewoman in the village of Walsingham in Norfolk, England.
 Lady Richeldis built a small structure named "The Holy House" in Walsingham which later became a shrine and place of pilgrimage.
 On December 27, 2015, Pope Francis raised her sanctuary to the status of a minor basilica through an Apostolic decree.
 Catholics in the Ordinariate are very fond of Marian devotion, and many frequently pray the rosary, wear the brown scapular, and visit approved holy sites of Marian apparition.